Child Care Provider Resources

 Not yet enrolled with CCR&R's registered providers?
 Inclusion in our database will help you get plugged in to a comprehensive range of local resources and support.
 Just complete and return the appropriate Provider Enrollment Form for your center (PDF) or family child care home (PDF).

-If you are provider who is already enrolled with CCR&R, we want to ensure that our records are correct.
+If you are provider who is already enrolled in the database, we want to ensure that your records are correct.
 Please call 211, and update any information, this way you can continue to benefit from this valuable service.

 Mail completed forms to:

 Child Care Resource & Referral of Washington County

 1001 SW Baseline Street